-C = Community Water System: A water system that has 15 or more service connections used by year-round residents, or that regularly supplies drinking water to 25 or more year-round residents.
-Examples are cities, towns, subdivisions, and mobile home parks.

-NTNC = Non-Transient Non-Community Water System: A water system that supplies water to 25 or more of the same people at least six months per year in places other than their residences.
-Examples include schools, hospitals, and work places.

-NC or TNC = Transient Non-Community Water System: A water system that provides water to 25 or more persons in a place where people do not remain for long periods of time, such as a restaurant or campground.
+C = Community Water System: A water system that has 15 or more service connections used by year-round residents, or that regularly supplies drinking water to NTNC = Non-Transient Non-Community Water System: A water system that supplies water to 25 or more of the same people at least six months per year in place.
+Non-Community Water System: A water system that provides water to 25 or more persons in a place where people do not remain for local system.

-NP = Non-EPA (State Regulated) Water System ("Non-Public"): A water system that provides water to small residential communities between 4 and 14 connections, or serves from 10 to 24 persons a day at least 60 days a year, or is licensed by the Health Division or delegate county health department but is not a Transient Water System.
+NP = Non-EPA (State Regulated) Water System ("Non-Public"): A water system that provides water to small residential communities between 4 and 14 connect department but is not a Transient Water System.